1) ENTRIES FOR SALE. Entries can be accepted at any time and will be entered into the next suitable auction where possible.

-(2) CATALOGUE ILLUSTRATIONS.
-Selection is made at the time of cataloguing.
-Should any vendor object to an illustration please state so when submitting lots for auction.
-We do not charge for having a lot professionally photographed, although a nominal charge is made for inserting it in the catalogue.
+(2) PRINTED CATALOGUE ILLUSTRATIONS.
+For auctions with a printed catalogue a selection of images is made at the time of cataloguing.
+Vendors will be advised if their items have been selected and should any vendor object to an illustration please state so when submitting lots for auction or at the earliest opportunity.
+We do not charge for having a lot professionally photographed, although a charge is made for inserting it in the catalogue.
 Minimum charge £6.00, maximum £100.00 (whole page coverage).

 (4) UNSOLD LOTS.
-When items remain unsold for a client, they are re-offered two sales later.
-Will vendors kindly note that RESERVE PRICES ARE NOT CARRIED FORWARD.
-If reserves are desired, notification is necessary, in writing.
-Should any client not wish to have his lots re-offered, immediate notification must be made to the auctioneer IN WRITING upon receipt of the ‘‘Owners Prices Realised List’’ which is sent out after the sale.
+When items remain unsold for a client, they are re-offered in a following auction.
+Please note that RESERVE PRICES ARE NOT CARRIED FORWARD.
+If reserves are desired, notification must be sent in writing.
+Should any client not wish to have lots re-offered, immediate notification must be made in writing upon receipt of the 'Owners Prices Realised List' sent out after the sale.
 Reoffered lots remaining unsold will incur storage charges at £2.00 per £100 on the reserve value per month (minimum charge £10.00 per lot) plus VAT.

 (5) INSURANCE.
 A charge is made to cover clients’ goods in our custody, the premium being 50p per £100 (minimum charge 50p), estimated on the price realised, or if unsold, the reserve price plus VAT.